Sumanth4321/Keyboard-capture./game/README.txt

 Attempt at taking input from keyboard for a game using batch programming.
 Important:
-Needs Notepad++ to work with backup preferances set to 1 (for less delay).
+Needs Notepad++ to work with backup preferances set to 1 (for less delay) and Python.

 Steps:
 1)Install Notepad++ from given installer or online.
+2)Set Notepad++ as default text editor.
-2)Set backup preferences to 1 with default directory.
+3)Set backup preferences to 1 with default directory in Notepad++.
-3)Double click on start.bat.
+4)Double click on start.bat.
-4)ctrl+alt+z to exit.
+5)ctrl+alt+z to exit.